Renaissance in Albania: Marin Beçikemi

 Marin Beçikemi (1468–1526), also known in Italian as Marino Becichemo, was an orator, teacher, and writer from Shkodra.
-He would spend most of his life in Brescia, where he studied Latin and ancient Greek.
+He would spend most of his life in Brescia where he studied Latin and ancient Greek.
 Beçikemi worked as a professor in both the universities of Brescia and Padua.
-He is known for his works on Albanian history and the study of ancient texts and comments on ancient philosophers and writers, such as his book Castigationes et observationes in Virgilium, Ovidium, Ciceronem, Servium et Priscianum.
+He is known for his works on ancient philosophers and writers, the most notable of which was Castigationes et observationes in Virgilium, Ovidium, Ciceronem, Servium et Priscianum.
 In 1495, he was dedicated to the Ragušan Senate, where he befriended humanist Ivan Gučetić.
 In 1500, Marin Beçikemi gained Venetian citizenship.